 If you suffer from chronic back, leg, or arm pain that isn’t relieved by the usual conservative treatments, a spinal cord stimulator may provide the pain relief you need.
 The experienced doctors at South Lake Pain Institute have helped many patients alleviate their symptoms with a spinal cord stimulator.
-To learn whether you’re a good candidate for this innovative treatment, call the office in Clermont and Orlando, Florida, or book an appointment online.
+To learn whether you’re a good candidate for this innovative treatment, call our office in Clermont, Florida, or book an appointment online.

 The spinal cord stimulator is a medical device that relieves pain in your back, legs, and arms using a process called neuromodulation.
 During neuromodulation, an electric impulse or chemical agent alters nerve activity.

 After your doctor at South Lake Pain Institute implants the spinal cord stimulator, it sends a mild electric current to targeted nerves in your spine.

 The electric current masks or blocks the nerve signals, which means your brain doesn’t get the message that pain exists.
 As a result, you don’t feel pain even though the source of the pain is still there.

 Spinal cord stimulation can help relieve chronic pain caused by numerous conditions, including:

 With a spinal cord stimulator, you can finally get relief from pain that hasn’t been relieved by other treatments.

 There are three parts to a spinal cord stimulator: a small pulse generator, a handheld remote controller, and a lead wire with up to 32 electrodes that deliver the electric current.

 Your doctor at South Lake Pain Institute implants the pulse generator under your skin, then runs the lead wire through the space surrounding your spine.
 The electrodes are placed near the nerves causing your pain.